d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 Also it was mentioned and suggested everywhere back then when you wanted to play Minecraft with friends.
 There were like a gazillion [YouTube tutorials](https://www.youtube.com/watch?v=5zVDzHqwz2M) for it.
 However we started gaining knowledge on the topic and eventually even bought our own game server, because it was so annoying to wait for the friend to come online to play.

-Now recently I wanted to play a "LAN only" game with my friends over the internet - we weren't able to enter server IPs or stuff - the lobby could only be autodiscovered via LAN.
+Now recently I wanted to play a "LAN only" game with my friends over the internet - we weren't able to enter server IPs or stuff - the lobby could only be auto-discovered via LAN.
 So we thought about installing Hamachi again.
 But due to their horrible UX/UI and sometimes even bloated installers, we decided against it.
 Next we thought about "Tunngle" (which is somewhat similar to ZeroTier technology wise), but on the one hand it's as bad as Hamachi regarding bloatware and even ads within the application and on the other hand it was shut down in 2018.
 So after some googling we found "ZeroTier One" and gave it a try.